Skip to main content

 Education and Training

-I received my B.Sc. degree in Physical Therapy from McGill University and M.Sc. and Ph.D. degrees in Rehabilitation Sciences from Queen's University in Canada.
-My doctoral work was focused on the role of proprioception and cognition in postural control and the ability to train sensory integration to improve balance in older adults.
-Further questions about the neural control of movement were probed during my postdoctoral work in individuals with stroke.
-I completed one year of postdoctoral research at the VA Rehabilitation Research and Development Center/Stanford University and three years in the Department of Radiology and Biomedical Imaging at the University of California, San Francisco.
-During my postdoctoral years, I developed expertise in functional neuroimaging as a means to understand the processes of brain plasticity to better inform rehabilitation interventions.
-I also participated in several intensive neuroimaging courses at the University of California, Berkeley, MGH Martinos Center for Biomedical Imaging, as well as software specific courses.
-I have over eighteen years of clinical and research experience as a physical therapist treating stroke and other neurological disorders.
-In 2011, I joined the faculty at the University of Maryland School of Medicine.
+Dr. Westlake received her B.Sc. degree in Physical Therapy from McGill University and M.Sc. and Ph.D. degrees in Rehabilitation Sciences from Queen's University in Canada.
+Her doctoral work was focused on the role of proprioception and cognition in postural control and the ability to train sensory integration to improve balance in older adults.
+Further questions about the neural control of movement were probed during her postdoctoral work in individuals with stroke.
+She completed one year of postdoctoral research at Stanford University/VA Rehabilitation Research and Development Center and three years in the Department of Radiology and Biomedical Imaging at the University of California, San Francisco.
+During her postdoctoral years, she developed expertise in functional neuroimaging as a means to understand the processes of brain plasticity to better inform rehabilitation interventions.
+Dr. Westlake has over twenty-five combined years of clinical and research experience treating stroke and other neurological disorders.
+In 2011, she joined the faculty at the University of Maryland School of Medicine.

 Biosketch